Puerto Morelos Visitors Guide

 Car Rental

 Renting a vehicle at the Cancun airport may be the most convenient choice depending on how much exploring you plan to do on your own.
 It is an easy and affordable option.
-Rental cars can be as inexpensive as $15/day at the Cancun airport or in Puerto Morelos.
+Rental cars typically cost between $35 to $40 per day at the Cancun airport or in Puerto Morelos.

 You’ll need a valid driver’s license and be at least 21 years of age to rent a car in Mexico, and anyone between the ages of 21-24 may need to pay an additional daily fee.
 Puerto Morelos is about a 20-25 minute drive south from the Cancun Airport.